Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2. Managing Challenging Behaviors

-2.1 Common Symptoms and Behaviors Associated with Each Stage
+2.1 Symptoms and Behaviors Associated with Each Stage of Dementia

-A symptom is an internal change in the body or the mind.
-Symptoms change as a person’s dementia progresses and can often cause behavioral changes.
-For some people symptoms worsen quickly.
-For others, symptoms progress more slowly.
+A symptom is a change in the body or the mind.
+Symptoms change as a person’s dementia progresses, often leading to changes in a person’s behavior.
+For some people symptoms associated with dementia worsen quickly while for others, symptoms progress more slowly.

 We associate certain symptoms and behaviors with stages.
-The type of dementia, along with a person’s general physical and psychological health, can affect symptoms and behaviors as much as the stage of a person’s dementia.
+But keep in mind that the type of dementia, along with a person’s general physical and psychological health can affect symptoms and behaviors as much as the stage of a person’s dementia.

 2.1.1 Mild Dementia

-In early, mild Alzheimer’s disease, plaques and tangles appear in the part of the brain called the hippocampus, which is responsible for memory and learning.
-This part of the brain helps a person form and store recent, short-term memories.
-The hippocampus converts short-term memories into long-term memories by organizing and retrieving memories when needed.
+In early, mild Alzheimer’s disease, plaques and tangles appear in the part of the brain responsible for memory and learning.
+This part of the brain is called the hippocampus.
+It converts recent, short-term memories into long term memories by storing, organizing, and retrieving memories.

 Location of the hippocampus.
 Source: Image courtesy of the National Institute on Aging/National Institutes of Health.
 Public domain.

 Even when symptoms are mild, a person’s behavior can begin to change, especially in Alzheimer’s disease and some other types of dementia.
-People often know something is wrong, creating depression, stress, mood changes, and anxiety.
+People often know something is wrong and may try to hide their mild confusion from friends, coworkers, and family.
+This can lead to depression, stress, mood changes, and anxiety.

 2.1.2 Moderate Dementia

-As symptoms progress to the moderate stage, plaques and tangles spread forward to the areas of the brain involved with language, judgment, and learning.
-Many people are first diagnosed with Alzheimer’s or another type of dementia during this time.
+As symptoms associated with dementia progress to the moderate stage, plaques and tangles spread forward to the areas of the brain involved with language, judgment, and learning.
+Many people are first diagnosed with Alzheimer’s or another type of dementia at this time.

-In the moderate stage, work and social life becomes more difficult and confusion may increase.
+During this stage, work and social life become more difficult.
+A person’s judgement and logical thinking may be affected.
 Damage affects the areas of the brain involved with:

 • speaking and understanding speech